4.png)

 Click here to register for this webinar.

-This program has been preapproved for 1.00 General California Minimum Continuing Legal Education (MCLE) credit.
+The request for 1.00 General California Minimum Continuing Legal Education (MCLE) credit is pending approval.

 Federal and State OSHA Heat Illness Prevention (OSHA / Cal/OSHA Crossover)

 As temperatures begin to rise, now is the time to remind employees about the importance of heat illness prevention.
 Although FedOSHA made tremendous efforts towards promulgating a heat illness prevention standard for both outdoor and indoor work settings during the Biden Administration, it stopped a little short of the finish line.
-Most recently, it requested public comments on its proposed rule, which were due on January 14, 2025, and scheduled an informal public hearing, coming up on June 16, 2025.
-While we do not expect much activity on the rulemaking end this term, FedOSHA still has many enforcement tools in its toolbox.
+Most recently, OSHA held a public rulemaking hearing on the proposed rule, which started on June 16, and concluded on July 2, 2025.
+The post-hearing comment period for individuals who registered for the hearing ended on October 30, 2025.
+While we still do not have a final rule, FedOSHA still has many enforcement tools in its toolbox.

 Additionally, many OSH State Plan states have their own heat illness prevention standards.
-These include, for example, California (separate standards for outdoor and indoor heat), Washington (outdoor heat), Oregon (single standard for both outdoor and indoor heat), Minnesota (indoor heat), and, newly adopted at the end of 2024, Maryland (single standard for both outdoor and indoor heat) and Nevada (single standard for both outdoor and indoor heat).
+These include, for example, California (separate standards for outdoor and indoor heat), Washington (outdoor heat), Oregon (single standard for both outdoor and indoor heat), Minnesota (indoor heat), Maryland (single standard for both outdoor and indoor heat) and Nevada (single standard for both outdoor and indoor heat).
 Of course, these standards apply to employers in their respective states, regardless of FedOSHA’s lack of a current standard.

 Employers should start getting ready to implement heat illness prevention and mitigation measures now, first and foremost, to protect their employees, and to avoid potential OSHA citations.
 Join us for our webinar discussing FedOSHA’s heat illness rulemaking – its status, scope and what it may require – as well as the other significant steps Federal and State OSHAs are taking to address heat illness.